mesamoo/dotfiles/README.md

 **Important**
 -------------------

-These themes have been designed using a monitor resolution of 1920x1084.
-Some editting may (will) be required for lower resolutions.
-(Reduce font sizes by about 6 points for 1024x768 resolution) Reduce title height by same amount.
-Reducing title height may require scaling of some buttons as well for proper spacing
+These themes were originally designed using a monitor resolution of 1920x1084.
+Some editting may be required for the lower resolution versions of the themes.

+(Adjust font sizes, modify title height, etc.

 Lower Resolution versions (not fully tested) are in directories ending with 768 These "should" play nicely with 1027x768 screen resolutions